on-keyday/utils/README.md

 + yaml - YAML parser (incomplete)

-no documentation is here so you should read source code (yes I'm not kind) also no code uniformity among directories (yes, may be among codes in same directory too) API compatibility is often broken among each large commits. (yes, I throw stability away)
+no documentation is here so you should read source code (yes I'm not kind) also no code uniformity may be among directories (yes, may be among codes in same directory too) API compatibility is often broken among each large commits. (yes, I throw stability away)

 # how to build